 top of page

-This is the stage where you learn how to work out what your targets are and how you’ll measure them.
+This is the stage where you work out what your business targets are and how you’ll measure them.

-It’s a critical step that helps you to know that you’re realizing your business vision, or to trigger intervention if you’re going off track after you’ve launched.
+This critical step helps you to see when you’re realizing your startup vision, or when you need to intervene, should your business be going off track after you’ve launched.

 Objectives